 - The seminar presents opportunities for public exhibitions using College collections and other-sourced materials under the curatorial direction of the seminar participants and with the guidance of Matthew Seamus Callinan.

 - Seminar participants receive a one-semester course release and a stipend for books or materials, and seminar leaders receive an additional stipend.
+For visitors participating in the seminar, they receive a course release stipend from HCAH instead.

-- Financial and administrative support is provided by the Center for each seminar’s programmatic expenses, including books, xeroxing, videos, speaker fees, and refreshments.
+- Financial and administrative support is provided by the Center for each seminar’s programmatic expenses, including books, videos, speaker fees, and refreshments.

 Call for Proposals